French Major

 Requirements for the French Major

-The major in French requires a minimum of nine semester courses above FREN 201, one of which may be a course taught in English in the French Department, and one of which must be FREN 210, FREN 211 or FREN 212.
+The major in French requires a minimum of nine semester courses above FREN 201, one of which may be a course taught in English in the French and Francophone Studies curriculum and one of which must focus on literature or culture written before 1900.
+Students can determine a pre-1900 course in consultation with their advisor for the major or from the list below.
+Students who entered Wellesley before Fall 2026 may satisfy the pre-1900 requirement with FREN 210 or FREN 212 instead.
+All courses taken on the Wellesley-in-Aix or Bordeaux-before-Aix programs may count towards the major, whereas courses taken on external study abroad programs are accepted on a case-by-case basis, subject to the Chair's prior approval.
 The major in French requires at least two 300-level courses taught in French, one of which must be during the student's senior year.

 Honors in French